robotframework/robotframework/CONTRIBUTING.rst

 When submitting a pull request with a new feature or a fix, you should always include tests for your changes.
 These tests prove that your changes work, help prevent bugs in the future, and help document what your changes do.
-Depending an the change, you may need `acceptance tests`_, `unit tests`_ or both.
+Depending an the change, you may need acceptance tests, unit tests or both.

 Make sure to run all of the tests before submitting a pull request to be sure that your changes do not break anything.
-If you can, test in multiple environments and interpreters (Windows, Linux, OS X, Python, Jython, IronPython, etc).
-Pull requests are also automatically tested on `continuous integration`_.
+If you can, test in multiple environments and interpreters (Windows, Linux, OS X, Python, Jython, IronPython, Python 3, etc).
+Pull requests are also automatically tested on continuous integration.

 Acceptance tests
 ''''''''''''''''